NaviCapital/SmartBbiToAlphaTools/README.md

 BBI_PASSWORD=your_bbi_password
 ```

-# Run it!
+## Run it!

-Double-click the `run.py` file to import today's trades from SmartBBI into AlphaTools.
+Inside the `app` folder, double-click the `run.py` file to import today's trades from SmartBBI into AlphaTools.

 # Contributing